plotly/plotly.py/doc/README.md

 contributing notes](../CONTRIBUTING.md)), so that you only need to restart the Jupyter kernel when you have changed the source code of the feature.

-### Branches
+### Branching strategy

-Two different cases exist, whether you are documenting a feature already released, or which has just been included but not yet released.
+- The `doc-prod` branch contains the live docs which are available on the website.
+As soon as a change is merged into `doc-prod`, the updated docs are deployed and made publicly available.
+- The `main` branch contains docs which have been written but are not ready to be released, such as for an upcoming feature in the next plotly.py release.

+When updating the docs, two workflows are possible:

-- Case of an already released feature: your changes can be deployed to the documentation website as soon as they have been merged, and you should start your branch off the `doc-prod` branch and open your pull request against this `doc-prod` branch.
+- In the case of updating the docs for an already-released feature: your changes can be deployed to the documentation website as soon as they have been merged, so you should branch off of the `doc-prod` branch and open your pull request into the `doc-prod` branch.
-- Case of a new (not released yet) feature: start your branch / pull request against the `main` branch. `main` and `doc-prod` will be synchronized at release time, so that the documentation of the feature is only deployed when it is available in a released version of `plotly.py`.
+- In the case of writing docs for a new (not-yet-released) feature: you should branch off `main` and open your pull request into `main`, so that the documentation of the feature is only deployed when it is available in a released version of `plotly.py`.
+The `main` branch will be merged into `doc-prod` at release time, as described below.

 #### Keeping `main` and `doc-prod` in sync